gbook/nidb/working-with-data.md

 If your subject is enrolled in a project, but you need to move the enrollment (and all of the imaging studies, enrollment info, assessments, measures, drugs, and vitals) into a different project, you can do that by expanding the **Enroll in different project** section.
 Select the new project, and click **Move**.
 You must be an admin to do this.

 ### Merging
+You must have admin permissions to merge subjects.
+To merge subjects, first go into one of the subject's main pages.
+On the lefthand side of the page, expand the **Operations** section.
+Click **Merge with...**

 ### Deleting
 Only admins can delete subjects.